-The Primary Years Programme of the International Baccalaureate Organisation (IBO) along with the educational framework of Berlin forms the basis for the Berlin Cosmopolitan School’s curriculum.
+The Primary Years Programme of the International Baccalaureate Organisation (IB) along with the educational framework of Berlin forms the basis for our school’s curriculum.
 It was developed especially for international schools worldwide and leads up to the IB Diploma Programme.

 At the core of our PYP curriculum is the Programme of Inquiry which encapsulates transdisciplinary themes, central ideas, lines of inquiry and concepts which the children will explore through their natural inquisitive nature and gain in depth knowledge and understanding of topics and issues relevant to all humans from around the world.

 The PYP Curriculum is based on the following:

 International Awareness: The curriculum combines the most successful pedagogical concepts worldwide and enables students to change schools internationally without difficulty.

 Inquiry-based Learning: The PYP is devoted to learning, building upon knowledge and experiences, developing the most appropriate learning methods and finding out about things one would like to know more about.

 Integrated Thinking: Math, languages, art, sciences and social studies are taught by means of interdisciplinary themes in order for the students to recognize correlations.